ctools/ctools/doc/source/user_manual/getting_started/quickstart.rst

 Now we are ready to fit the simulated data with a model.
-For simplicity we use in this example the same model that we used to simulate the data with ctobssim.
-Model fitting is done using the executable ctlike, and we do the fit by typing:
+For simplicity we use in this example the same model that we used to simulate the data with :ref:`ctobssim`.
+Model fitting is done using the :ref:`ctlike` tool, and we do the fit by typing:

 .. code-block:: bash